A compassionate team focused on your success.

 In her free time, Darcy enjoys cooking new recipes, spending time with friends, reading, and traveling.
 A Florida native, she also enjoys spending time at the beach.

-Nate Parish, AMFT
+Nate Parish, LMFT

 Nate (He, Him) attended Colorado College where he received a BA in Biology, and the University of the Pacific for an MA in Education.
 He received his masters degree in Counseling Psychology from the Wright Institute, and has worked clinically with elementary and middle school students and their families from San Francisco and Marin County.

-Nate is an Associate Marriage and Family Therapist (AMFT137493) currently working towards requirements for licensure in California under the supervision of Sasha Albani (LMFT50081).
 Nate has worked in education for the last decade, and brings his experience within schools to his clinical work.
 He uses evidence-based practices like cognitive behavior therapy and attachment focused therapies, and Nate uses a strength based approach to work with his clients to identify and meet their treatment goals.
 He draws on his decade worth of experience working with kids to develop deep trusting relationships with each of his clients.

 In his free time, Nate loves to spend time outside with his family, go for runs with his dogs, and enjoy delicious food especially when it is a home cooked meal.